 • Visit the Al Rajhi mosque as mosques are likely the open establishments open on Friday mornings if you do not have a late buffet breakfast to enjoy at the hotel, since most other places won’t be open till late.

 • Edge of the World tour.
 Be sure to arrive early at 1.15pm in case all tours leave by 1.30pm instead of 2pm.
-I didn’t take the dinner option but was fortunate to see how the dinner option is like, which I agree with some reviewers isn’t worth the USD30 price difference for food served on plastic plates.
+I didn’t take the dinner option but was fortunate to see how the dinner option is like, which I agree with some reviewers isn’t worth the USD30 price difference for the food experience.

 • Visit the King Salman Science Oasis at the pickup point which closes at 9.30pm.